simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/translation_mapping_utils.md

 ## `is_mapping_unnecessary_key` function docstring

-Get a boolean indicating whether a specified key is a unnecessary mapping pattern or not.<hr>
+Get a boolean indicating whether a specified key is an unnecessary mapping pattern or not.<hr>

 **[Parameters]**